 According to tradition, this Brigid was born in Faughart on February 1st near the border of south Louth and north of Armagh.
 Her father, Dubthach was a major landowner of royal blood, but not a king.
 Her mother Brocessa was a concubine and likely a slave.
 There are several stories of Brigid’s birth.
 One of which sadly states that Dubthach sold her mother and kept the daughter.
 Another says that Dubthac sold Brocessa to a poet who then in turn sold her to a Druid.5 There is even another story that says that Dubthach’s primary wife was jealous of Brocessa, so Dubthach banished her to Fochard-Muirthemhne in the Dundalk area even before Brigid was born.
 Some modern scholarship favors the territory of Fotharta Airbrech near Croghan Hill on the Offaly-Kildaire border as the birthplace of Brigid so this might corroborate this record of her birth.6 Some legends say that Brigid was a Ban-Druí, a Druid before she became a Christian when St. Patrick baptized her.7 It is also interesting that some believe from studies of early writings that St. Patrick endorsed women as head of churches.
 8

-Her Call: When Brigid gave away her father’s sword to a leper he was so angry that he tried to sell Brigid to the king, but the king would not bargain for her because “her merit was higher before God than before men.”9 Her father gave her freedom but still tried to marry her off, but she refused to be accept any proposal.
+Her Call and Ordination as a Nun and a Bishop: When Brigid gave away her father’s sword to a leper he was so angry that he tried to sell Brigid to the king, but the king would not bargain for her because “her merit was higher before God than before men.”9 Her father gave her freedom but still tried to marry her off, but she refused to be accept any proposal.
 Eventually Dubthach agreed to let his daughter go see the aged Bishop Mel in Ardagh who had been a disciple and possibly a nephew of St. Patrick.